 Gomez is a pretty young pioneer.
 Since 2012 he never uses violence and is considered the character of a very disputable gameplay.
 Why he made it into the selection, nobody really knows.
 He still needs being painted.

 Rockman needs his portrait to be painted.
 He appeared in the first game concept, where the player could freely choose their level sequence, in doing so introducing the open world concept in gaming.

 Unnamed Hero is not painted yet.
 Like many mystic heroes in history, this unnamed hero explored dark pixel dungeons like others before him.
 This time, in the game called Dandy up to four players could team up doing simultaniously, in so introducing multiplayer gaming to the world.

-Heroes not at work is a group of works currently consisting of three large scale paintings.
+Heroes not at work is a group of works currently consisting of 4 large scale paintings.
 The painting consciously showing famous video game characters out of their usual context.
 Showing them in unfamiliar but everyday life settings is an attempt to remove the characters out of their stereotypical predetermined behaviours and a comment on the contemporary hero narrations in general.

 Call me Guyflush Bramingo! really needs no further explanation.
 The message is bright and clear: narcissism is a blessing and a curse.

 Rockman taking off is a medium sized acrylic painting in portrait orientation.
 The iconic character of Rockman (later knows as Mega Man) is risen up by a bunch of balloons, his gaze enraptured by something unknown.
 The color palette uses softened and toned hues, giving the apperance of an overall pink filter applied on the image.
 The scene is framed by a wide frame, the balloons being the only element overlapping the frame.
 The image represents a hidden desire of an everbusy gaming hero: escapism.